Status as on 7/08/2019

 The National Housing Bank (NHB) has asked housing finance companies (HFCs) to “desist from offering” loans for subvention schemes offered by developers.

-Own a home now, Pay later, is one of the most popular types of financial scheme floated by real estate developers to attract more buyers towards their real estate projects.
-However, subvention scheme makes this possible.
+Own a home now, Pay later, is one of the most popular types of financial schemes floated by real estate developers to attract more buyers towards their real estate projects.
+However, the subvention scheme makes this possible.

-There are three parties-the buyer, the banker and the developer.
+There are three parties-the buyers, the banker, and the developer.
 The buyer books the property by paying 5-30% of the sale consideration up-front.
-The rest is paid by the bank in the form of loan to the buyer.
+The rest is paid by the bank in the form of a loan to the buyer.
 The bank disburses the loan to the developer as construction progresses.

 In these schemes, the builder willingly takes it upon himself to repay the home loan amount on behalf of the buyer for a certain agreed period.

-This endeavor by NHB, hurls a warning about different subvention plans advanced by certain developers, as it will impact their liquidity and will likewise discourage buyers who were largely attracted to a project due to these schemes.
-While, fraud in such schemes definitely needs to be controlled, the need for an alternative funding options is what resulted in subvention schemes being aggressively positioned.
+This endeavor by NHB hurls a warning about different subvention plans advanced by certain developers, as it will impact their liquidity and will likewise discourage buyers who were largely attracted to a project due to these schemes.
+While fraud in such schemes definitely needs to be controlled, the need for an alternative funding option is what resulted in subvention schemes being aggressively positioned.

 HFC’s have been asked to monitor the progress of the construction of housing projects.
 Further, the loan shall be disbursed according to the stages of project construction.
 NHB, makes it mandatory to obtain the consent of borrowers, prior to the release of payments to the developer.
 If a borrower’s consent is obtained and funds are released by an HFC, without linkage to the stage of construction, it would be seen as an abandonment of duty on the part of the HFC.